Does Health Insurance cover IVF Treatments?

 Things to Look Out For While Choosing Insurance Policy for IVF

-Here are key things to look out for:
+Here are key things to look out for in health insurance which covers IVF:

-Many insurance plans impose a waiting period before IVF coverage becomes effective.
-This can range from 1-4 years, depending on the insurer.
+IVF-covered health insurance often has a waiting period before coverage is active.
+This can range from 1 to 4 years, depending on the insurer.

-Certain plans allow IVF claims once every three years, while others may have different stipulations.
+Some health insurance plans covering IVF allow claims only once every 3 years, while others may have different rules.

 In What Case is IVF Not Covered Under Insurance?